 For open water veligers, two field duplicate samples will be collected per sampling cycle so that roughly 10% of the samples are dedicated to QC.
 Also, one sample from each field duplicate pair will be reanalyzed by the project manager or designee as laboratory analytical duplicates and the RPD values will be reported.
 Duplicate season settling plate arrays will be placed at 1 station and used as a field duplicate.
 In the laboratory, 10% of all plate counts will be duplicated.
 Accuracy of veliger and settled juvenile identifications will be accomplished by comparison with reference samples and through consultation with taxonomists in the Biological and Aquatic Studies Section of the VTDEC.
-Data comparability will be achieved by using standardized methods as defined in the VTDEC Field Methods Manual (VTDEC, 2006) and in Marsden (1992).
-Calculation of data quality indicators is detailed in the Laboratory Quality Assurance Plan (VTDEC, 2013).
+Data comparability will be achieved by using standardized methods as defined in the VTDEC Field Methods Manual (VTDEC, 2012) and in Marsden (1992).).
 Data quality objectives for this project are given in Tables 12 and 13.

 Parameter Units Density Precision (RPD) Detection Limit

 0-100 200% 0.66

 Veligers N/m3 >100-1000 100% 0.66

 >1000 50% 0.66

-Season Settled Juveniles N/m 0-100 200% 44
+Season Settled N/m2 0-100 200% 44

-1 1/ 111 >100 50% 44
+Juveniles >100 50% 44